asgaonkar/asgaonkar.github.io/docs/work_experience.md

 [Tulip-Diagnostics-img]:  ../../assets/images/tulip.jpg
 [Tulip-Diagnostics-link]:  http://www.tulipgroup.com/ "Redirect to - Tulip Diagnostics"

-- Analyzed internal processes, business operation and sales structure to create info-graphic dashboards using Microsoft’s business intelligence tools, SSAS, SSIS and SSRS.
+Analyzed internal processes, business operation and sales structure to create info-graphic dashboards using Microsoft’s business intelligence tools, SSAS, SSIS and SSRS.
 Used Visualization Tools such as Power BI and TIBCO Spotfire to enhance the process of decision making.

-- Automated the process of interpreting dashboards and forecasting projected revenue using VBA and SQL.
+Automated the process of interpreting dashboards and forecasting projected revenue using VBA and SQL.
 Redesigned reporting system resulting in increased efficiency of 81.25%, hence reducing the time spent on month-end analysis.

 ## Information Security (Intern)
+{: .d-inline-block .mr-2 }

+2019
+{: .label .label-green}

 [Tulip Diagnostics](http://www.tulipgroup.com/){: .target-blank} (A [Perkin Elmer](https://www.perkinelmer.com/){: .target-blank} Company), Vasco, India
 {: .mb-0}